top of page

 Though you may think you know how to operate a watercraft, that is not always the case.
 Taking a boating safety course will ensure you know everything about water safety that you need to know.
 Children ages 14 and up are required to take a boating safety course if they plan to operate a watercraft.
 You can learn more about how and where to take a boating safety course here.

 Stay safe this Memorial Day weekend!
-Share this article with a friend you may know of that is spending this busy weekend on the water to help prevent accidents!
+Share this article with a friend you may know who is spending this busy weekend on the water to help prevent accidents!

 Recent Posts